ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>The “AI Hackathon for Beginners” I recently held in Nagaoka was quite an ambitious experiment — teaching basic programming and running a…</blockquote>

 <h3>3.
-My Top 3 Tips for Being a Great Software Architect - <a href="https://medium.com/gitconnected/my-top-3-tips-for-being-a-great-software-architect-173c3755b68b" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fired From Meta After 1 Week: Here’s All The Dirt I Got - <a href="https://medium.com/@sebastiancarlos/fired-from-meta-after-1-week-heres-all-the-dirt-i-got-855e4e5a0d65" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `Sebastian Carlos`**

-<blockquote>My top tips for being a great Software Architect and making the best decisions for your teams and projects.</blockquote>
+<blockquote>This is not just another story of a disgruntled ex-employee.
+I’m not shying away from the serious corporate espionage or the ethical…</blockquote>

 <h3>4.
-How a Forgotten Receipt Can Lead to a Clever Scam - <a href="https://medium.com/@Bohr/how-a-forgotten-receipt-can-lead-to-a-clever-scam-e7df4bd13caf" target="_blank" rel="noopener noreferrer">link</a></h3>
+"The Circle of Love: How the Love You Give to the World Always Finds Its Way Back to You" - <a href="https://medium.com/@Researchbulation99/the-circle-of-love-how-the-love-you-give-to-the-world-always-finds-its-way-back-to-you-d81584830be0" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bour Abdelhadi`**
+✍️ **posted by `research bulletin`**

-<blockquote>I was standing at the self-checkout in a Boots store in London.
-As usual, someone had left their receipt behind on the machine.
-I glanced…</blockquote>
+<blockquote>글을 확인하려면 링크를 클릭하세요. ⌲</blockquote>

 <h3>5.
 Tech Recruitment is Broken: Make Companies Respect Your Time - <a href="https://medium.com/@pavelfokin/tech-recruitment-is-broken-make-companies-respect-your-time-4622102b5ac8" target="_blank" rel="noopener noreferrer">link</a></h3>